The Year of Study Abroad

 know to study abroad, to support initiatives to promote and expand overseas learning opportunities of every kind, and to take advantage of those opportunities ourselves!

-Dr. Clay A. Hubbs was Transitions Abroad's original founder, editor, and publisher and in 2003 turned over publication of the magazine to Sherry Schwarz.
+Dr. Clay A. Hubbs was Transitions Abroad's original founder, editor, and publisher of Transitions Abroad magazine.